The CASA Board is appointed by the Minister for Infrastructure and Transport.

 Ms Stone has been a member of the International Air Services Commission, and prior to that a non-executive director of Airservices Australia.

-Mr Shane Carmody commenced as Acting Chief Executive Officer and Director of Aviation Safety on 10 October 2016.
+Mr Shane Carmody commenced as Chief Executive Officer and Director of Aviation Safety on 7 June 2017.

 Mr Carmody's most recent appointment was as Deputy Secretary, Department of Infrastructure and Regional Development.
 In this position his responsibilities included the Office of Transport Security, Aviation and Airports, Local Government and Territories and the Western Sydney Airport project.